 - Don’t smoke.
 While there is limited research that suggests smoking cigarettes may be linked to breast and ovarian cancer, there is a direct link between tobacco use and many other cancers (not just lung or other oral cancers).

 - Vitamin A: Researchers have found that this powerful vitamin can actually reduce the risk of developing breast cancer in those who have a family history of the disease.
-Carrots, sweet potatoes, dried herbs, and leafy greens are all rich in vitamin A.
+Carrots, sweet potatoes, dried herbs, and leafy greens are all rich

 - Vitamin D: Vitamin D is known to help reduce the incidence of breast and ovarian cancer by slowing the growth of cancer cells.The best way to get more vitamin D in your diet is by eating fatty fish (such as salmon), but it can also be found in milk, fortified cereal, orange juiceand eggs.